Educational use · community private server, not Supercell

 Relationship to Brawl Stars

 Be clear about what this is before you install.
 Multi Brawl is not Brawl Stars.
-It is not a copy of the official APK, not a re-skinned mod of the real client, and not a modified version that connects to Supercell’s servers.
-It is a separate game built by a community team that recreates the Brawl Stars gameplay loop and runs it on infrastructure they operate themselves.
+It is not a copy of the official APK, not a reskin of the real client, and not a modified version that connects to Supercell’s servers.
+It is a separate game from a community team that recreates the Brawl Stars gameplay loop and runs it on infrastructure they operate themselves.

-Practically that means three things.
-First, your Supercell account is never touched — the two universes do not share data, so a private-server trophy run cannot inflate or hurt the real account that you push on Google Play.
-Second, the meta on Multi Brawl drifts from the live game because the operators choose what to unlock, when to nerf, and how the matchmaking pool is shaped.
-Third, server uptime depends on the community team rather than Supercell, so the experience is by definition less stable than the official release.
+In practice that means three things.
+First, your Supercell account is never touched.
+The two worlds do not share data, so a private-server trophy run cannot help or hurt the real account you push on Google Play.
+Second, the meta on Multi Brawl drifts away from the live game because the operators decide what to unlock, when to nerf, and how the matchmaking pool is shaped.
+Third, uptime rests on the community team rather than Supercell, so the experience is naturally less stable than the official release.

 If you want the canonical, ranked, esports-friendly version of Brawl Stars, install the official build from the Play Store.
-If you want to sample every brawler and skin against private-server lobbies without paying a Brawl Pass, Multi Brawl is the standard option that mod aggregators like apkpure and happymod also list for the same package.
-For the wider category our main site keeps a current rundown of the best multiplayer Android games, where the official Brawl Stars sits near the top of the chart.
+If you just want to try every brawler and skin in private-server lobbies without paying for a Brawl Pass, Multi Brawl is the usual pick, and mod aggregators like apkpure and happymod list the same package.
+For the wider category, our main site keeps a current rundown of the best multiplayer Android games, where the official Brawl Stars sits near the top of the chart.

 What custom servers offer

-Private-server builds remove the parts of a live online game that ration content.
-The race-master template of grind, currency, and pass tiers gives way to a sandbox where everything is on the shelf already.
+Private-server builds strip out the parts of a live online game that ration content.
+The usual loop of grind, currency, and pass tiers gives way to a sandbox where everything is already on the shelf.

 • Unlimited gems on launch.

-The premium currency starts at a high balance so the brawl box, mega box, and brawl pass flows resolve in a single tap.
-No bundles to buy and no ads to sit through to fund them.
+Premium currency starts at a high balance, so the brawl box, mega box, and brawl pass flows clear in a single tap.
+No bundles to buy.
+No ads to sit through to fund them.

 • Every brawler from common to chromatic.

 Standard, rare, super rare, epic, mythic, legendary, and chromatic tiers all open at once.
-You can switch fighters between matches and experiment with comps the live ladder rarely sees.
+Swap fighters between matches and try comps the live ladder rarely sees.

 • Skins and pins unlocked, including event exclusives.

 Brawl-pass, monthly, and limited-event skins all sit in the locker.
-The cosmetics that normally rotate in and out are persistent here.
+Cosmetics that normally rotate in and out stay put here.

 • Star powers, gadgets, gears, and hypercharges available.

-The fighter-modification layer is fully expanded, so each brawler plays at its theoretical ceiling instead of the under-leveled state most accounts run.
+The fighter-modification layer is fully expanded, so each brawler plays at its theoretical ceiling instead of the under-leveled state most accounts live in.

 • Custom matchmaking pool.

 You only match against other Multi Brawl players.
-The matches feel different because the average opponent build is closer to maxed than the live ladder where most players are still climbing.
+Matches feel different because the average opponent build is closer to maxed than the live ladder, where most players are still climbing.

 • No real-money pressure.

-The shop tab still loads but nothing in it is gated behind a card on file.
+The shop tab still loads, but nothing in it sits behind a card on file.
 The forced funnel from gameplay into the IAP page is gone.

 Honest expectations

 Three caveats before you install.
-We mention them because the rest of the page is generous and the rough edges are easier to swallow if you know they are coming.
+We flag them because the rest of the page is generous, and the rough edges go down easier if you see them coming.

 Stability is community-grade.
 The Multi Brawl back end is run by volunteers, not by a company with a 24/7 platform team.
-Match disconnects, occasional patch breaks, and longer maintenance windows are part of life on a private server.
-Plan to use it as a side experience to your live Brawl Stars account, not as a replacement.
+Match disconnects, the odd patch break, and longer maintenance windows come with the territory on a private server.
+Use it as a side experience to your live Brawl Stars account, not a replacement.

 Sideload risk applies.
 APKs hosted outside Google Play do not get the Play Protect scan that Play-distributed apps receive.
-Treat any private-server APK the way you would treat an unsigned tool: install from a host you trust, keep Google Play Protect on, and uninstall cleanly when you are done evaluating it.
+Treat any private-server APK the way you would treat an unsigned tool.
+Install from a host you trust, keep Google Play Protect on, and uninstall cleanly when you are done testing it.
 Aggregators like apkpure and happymod also host this package, and our copy is the same APK signature reposted to our own R2 CDN for download stability.

 How to install

 The install follows the standard Android sideload flow.
-About five taps on most devices, plus a one-time permission toggle if your file manager is not already trusted.
+Expect about five taps on most devices, plus a one-time permission toggle if your file manager is not already trusted.

 1. Download the APK file

 Tap the download button on this page.
-The file lands in your default Downloads folder, around 310 MB.
-We host the APK on Cloudflare R2 so the download does not stall through ad-funded mirror sites.
+The file lands in your default Downloads folder at around 310 MB.
+We host the APK on Cloudflare R2 so the download does not stall on ad-funded mirror sites.

 2. Allow installs from this source